urosevic/head-footer-code/readme.txt

 Initial release of new plugin developed by Aleksandar Urosevic.

 == Changelog ==
+= 1.2.3 (2021-05-04) =
+* Fix: Notice errors Trying to get property 'post_type' of non-object in inc/front.php (thanks to @tekgirlymama)
+* Improve: DRY for getting post type.

 = 1.2.2 (2021-04-24) =
 * Tested: on WordPress 5.7.1
 * (2021-02-01) Fix: Noice errors in update script (thanks to @swinggraphics)